Top 6 winter health challenges for horses!

 A lot of these things have tons of suggestions and ways of doing things… and some can be simply addressed with one simple task a day.
-Some of these suggestions are mere reminders, some are weird things that I have learned now that I moved from paradise into actual seasons.
+Some of these suggestions about winter health challenges for horses are mere reminders, some are weird things that I have learned now that I moved from paradise into actual seasons.

 - Get water into your horse.
-There are nice ways to Sunday to do this.
-Add flavors, offer warm water, add extra water to his feed, change it daily.
-But the most important 3 second job is to actually stick a finger into his mouth to check the gums.
+Add flavors, offer warm water, add extra water to his feed, change water buckets daily.
+But the most important 3-second job is to actually stick a finger into his mouth to check your horse’s gums.
 Sticky and dry = bad.
 Wet and slippery = good.
 Like seriously, it takes seconds.
 For more on monitoring hydration, read this.

 - Keep him moving.
 Find a way for your horse to exercise.
 I personally hate riding below 30 degrees, but I will at the walk.
 When it’s bitter and windy, you can still go for a walk if the footing is safe.
 You don’t have to train like you are going to the Olympics, but moving around is key.
 For hoof, heart, muscle, bone, and mental health.